ms-id-standards/MSIdentityStandardsExplainers/PasskeyEndpointsWellKnownUrl/explainer.md

 ### File Location

 The `passkey-endpoints` file must be found at `[RP ID]/.well-known/passkey-endpoints` (without an extension), as defined in [RFC 5785](https://www.rfc-editor.org/rfc/rfc5785.html).

-## Security Considerations

-> To Do

-## Privacy Considerations

-> **To Do**
->
-> - Require consent before background fetch

-## Open Questions

-- Should the FQDN defined in the metadata values be required to match the RP ID serving the metadata?

-## Future Updates

-- Delete passkey endpoint